Question 114·Hard·Text Structure and Purpose

 - Sentence 2: Says the author will complement those with workers’ diaries.

-- Final sentence: Explains why these diaries matter for understanding reform.
+- Final sentence: Explains why the diaries are useful for understanding reform.

 So the underlined sentence sits right after the diaries are introduced and right before their importance is explained.